Muff-Labs-Inc/Muff-Labs-Inc/README.md

 - 👋 Hi, I’m @Muff-Labs-Inc
 - I am a former wildland firefighter of 13 years
-- I am legally blind
+- I am visually impaired
-- I obsessed with hacking
-- I love the Flipper zero
+- I'm currently trying to learn code with The Odin Project